 The Honor Council is a deliberative body that may be called upon to hear alleged academic dishonesty violations of the King University Honor Code.
 This body seeks to serve the interests of the community as a whole by upholding the provisions of the Honor Code and recommending fair and reasonable sanctions for violations.
-The Honor Council will consist of three (3) student members, nominated and confirmed by the Student Government Association and seven (7) faculty/staff members, appointed by the Provost.
-The student members will be selected so that there is one student each from the sophomore, junior, and senior classes.
-The Council will appoint, from among its members, a Chair to guide hearings.
+The Honor Council will consist of faculty/staff members, appointed by the Provost.

-A minimum of five members, including the Chair, are required to conduct a hearing.
+A minimum of three members, including the Chair, are required to conduct a hearing.
 In addition, a Student Conduct Administrator must be present when the Honor Council meets to conduct a hearing.